Alavandar: The Local Casanova

 In 1952, Alavandar was about 42 years old, married and had two children.
-He lived in the crowded Nattu Pillaiyar Koil Street, George Town, Madras, with his family.
+He lived in the crowded Nattu Pillaiyar Koil Street, in George Town, Madras, with his family.

 After his discharge from the British-Indian Army, Alavandar got employed as a salesman at Gem and Company, the foremost dealers of fountain pens in China Bazaar, Madras, owned by M.C.
 Cunnan Chetty, a fellow Vysya.

-Soon after the war ended in mid-1940s, celluloid and plastic goods made their foray into the Indian market.
+Soon after the war ended in the mid-1940s, celluloid and plastic goods made their foray into the Indian market.
 Alavandar wanted to start a small business selling celluloid and plastic wares.
-Cunnan Chetty, gave Alavandar a small space in the frontage of his pen company to display his celluloid and plastic wares and conduct his business.
+Cunnan Chetty gave Alavandar a small space in the frontage of his pen company to display his celluloid and plastic wares and conduct his business.

 In the early 50s, fountain pens were a prized possession.
 Alavandar used to allure young women by initially presenting them fancy fountain pens, building their friendship, and eventually taking them to a lodge on Broadway to have sex with them.

 Alavandar also sold saris in instalments on easy payment terms.
 He chose this line of business mainly to inveigle women.
 Many of his women clients who failed to pay the instalments were willing to pay him in kind by accompanying him to lodges to have sex with him.

 He regularly visited the YMCA, opposite the Madras High Court, always in the company of a woman.
 Once he boasted to one of his friends that he had slept with 400+ women of all communities.